 Since the individual investigation of cancer associated genetic and epigenetic alterations would be extremely time consuming, we develop scalable gene perturbation approaches, so called pooled genetic screens, which allow the analysis of hundreds of thousands of perturbations in a single reaction vessel (Figure 2).
 Moreover, we combine different CRISPR systems to introduce orthogonal perturbations in the same cell, an approach that allows us to infer the direction of the flow of information in genetic networks.

-Figure 2 - Schematic of pooled genetic screens with a phenotypic read-out.
+Figure 2 - Pooled genetic phenotyping.
 (1) Library pools of sgRNA template sequences, targeting the regions of interest are synthesized and cloned into sgRNA expression vectors.
 (2) Using lentiviral transduction at low MOI, ensures the expression of maximum one sgRNA per target cell and consequently, a unique perturbation is introduced into every target cell.
 (3) Cell pools are then challenged with the selection of interest, e.g. proliferation, a drug, or a phenotype that is sortable by flow cytometry.
 Cells with perturbations that cause resistance against the selection pressure will enrich (red cells), while cells with sensitising perturbations will be depleted from the selected cell pool (green cells).
 (4) Next-Generation-Sequencing (NGS) and read counting of the sgRNA sequences before and after selection, allows the identification of those perturbations that caused resistance or sensitivity.

 In addition to the phenotypic screens outlined in Figure 2, we employ CRISPR screens with single cell transcriptome read out to study the deregulation of transcriptional networks in cells with engineered cancer associated alterations (Figure 3).
-We are currently optimizing the methodology for these types of screens as part of the PeCaN consortium, which is aimed at the parameterisation of mathematical models for the development of personalised therapeutic strategies for patients with advanced triple negative breast cancer (TNBC), a particularly aggressive form of breast cancer, which frequently affects younger women and carriers of the BRCA1 germline mutation.
+We are currently optimizing the methodology for these types of screens as part of the PeCaN consortium, which is aimed at the parameterisation of computational models for the development of personalised therapeutic strategies for patients with advanced triple negative breast cancer (TNBC), a particularly aggressive and difficult to treat form of breast cancer.
 The development and implementation of genetic screening approaches for the identification of novel targets for TNBC treatment has been a long-standing interest of our lab (1, 2) and we hope that with the recent advances in genome engineering and single cell sequencing technologies, we can make a contribution to improve therapeutic success for a disease which currently lacks effective therapeutic options.

-Figure 3 - Schematic of pooled genetic screens with single cell gene expression read-out.
-(1) Cell pools are perturbed exactly as explained in Figure 2, before they are run through the 10X Genomics single cell gene expression pipeline.
-In parallel to the transcriptome, the sequence of the sgRNA is detected in every single cell, and hence the perturbed target can be connected to resulting gene expression changes in each cell.
-(2) Cells are clustered by the similarity of their gene expression profiles (t-SNE) where similar changes in gene expression following the perturbation of two genes, suggests similar function of those two genes.
-(3) The obtained data from gene expression changes after candidate gene perturbation will be used to develop mathematical models to understand the gene expression networks that are deregulated in triple negative breast cancer patients with the tested genetic perturbation.
+Figure 3 - Genetic screens for the reconstruction of transcriptional networks in cancer cells (1) Cell pools are perturbed exactly as explained in Figure 2, before they are run through the 10X Genomics single cell gene expression pipeline.
+In parallel to the transcriptome, the sequence of the expressed sgRNA is detected in every single cell, and hence the perturbed target can be connected to resulting gene expression changes in each cell.
+(2) Cells are clustered by the similarity of their gene expression profiles (t-SNE) where similar changes in gene expression following the perturbation of genes, suggests similar function.
+(3) The obtained data from gene expression changes after candidate gene perturbation will be used to develop mathematical models to understand the gene expression networks that are deregulated in cancer patients with the tested genetic perturbation.